The Ultimate Guide to Event Planning for Nonprofits

 - Live-streaming – Streaming can be another great way to engage your followers.
 Adding a live-streamed video to your fundraising campaigns allows attendees to join in the fun and start giving.
-DoJiggy’s live streaming platform allows users to interact with your cause.
-Why not try live streaming for drawing raffle winners or online auctions, live interviews, and Q& A Sessions with a panel, beneficiaries, or volunteers or for campaign Kick-Offs (especially for P2P campaigns to motivate fundraisers).
+Our live-streaming platform allows users to interact with your cause.
+Why not try live streaming for drawing raffle winners or online auctions, live interviews, and Q& A Sessions with a panel, beneficiaries, or volunteers or for campaign Kick-Offs (especially for P2P campaigns to motivate fundraisers)?

 - Send Updates Regularly – Updates and reminders keep your donors in the loop regarding your fundraising campaign.
-Remember not to inundate your followers with messages, as it might be overwhelming but also don’t leave them in the dark.
-The idea is that while your supporters are checking their social media accounts or fundraising page for updates about the campaign, remind them that they are simply a click away from donating.
+Remember not to inundate your followers with messages, as it might be overwhelming, but also don’t leave them in the dark.
+The idea is that while your supporters check their social media accounts or fundraising page for updates about the campaign, remind them that they are simply a click away from donating.

 Engage your donors with updates and reminders about:

-- How to donate – Text-to-Donate, through the fundraising website, or charity phone number.
+- How to donate – Text-to-Donate, your fundraising website, or phone number.